nitinigi2/golang-learning/practice/bookAppDocker/bookapi/README.md

 TroubleShoot : (Cannot connect to mysql database: Access denied)

       docker-compose down -v                     //this will stop and remove running containers with any volume or network

-Note : mysql db folder is used for persistance
+Additional Info :

+      .env file : contains db and server config  // do not commit this file when working on real project